sa1ntslovur/freshify/training-guide.md

 *Well done, everyone!
 Let’s go to the Checkout Area next.
 Please follow me.*

-## Trainer: Voiding Transactions and Items Script
+## Trainer: Voiding Transactions & Items Script
 {: .text-red-300 }

 *We're kicking off the training with the Voiding test.
 Please choose a register.
 Pay full attention, as it will be beneficial for you in the end.*